se-edu/se-book/cppToJava/inheritance/abstractClassesAndMethods/text.md

 }
 ```
 The `DomesticCat` class inherits the abstract `Feline` class and provides the implementation for the abstract method `speak`.
-As a result, it need not be declared abstract.
+As a result, it need not be (but _can_ be) declared as abstract.
 ```java
 public class DomesticCat extends Feline {
     public DomesticCat(String name) {